RiabovAndrew/TextParser/README.md

 `-v` or `--version`            prints version information and exits.<br>
 `-p` or `--FullFilePath`       specify the path to file you going to read from. [required]

-So, if you use -p argument, the program will show you parse results.
+So, if you use `-p` argument, the program will show you parse results for specified file.